natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Preparing Spatially Explicit Criteria Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For any of the criteria listed in the **Criteria Scores CSV**, instead of entering a single number for the **Rating**, a path to a GIS file may be entered instead, allowing the Rating for that criterion to vary across space.
 The Rating will be extracted from the spatial data as follows.
 If a raster file is used, its pixel values will be used as the Rating and therefore pixel values must be between 0 and the **Maximum Criteria Score**.
 If a vector file is used, the Rating value will be extracted from the attributes of the features.
 An attribute field "rating" must be present with values between 0 and the Maximum Criteria Score.

+.. _number-overlapping-stressors:

+Defining the Number of Overlapping Stressors
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The number of overlapping stressors is used in determining breaks between high, medium and low risk classifications.

+There are a few possibilities that users may adopt in defining the number to use:

+1. Use the actual maximum number of overlapping stressors.
+For example, if you have 8 stressors but the most that overlap in any one pixel is 5, then you could input 5.

+2. You could do an overlay analysis to see what is the most common number of overlapping stressors within your study areas.
+For example, if you have 8 stressors but in general only 2 of them overlap, you could input 2.

+3. You could do a sensitivity analysis and run the model several times with a series of possible numbers.
+Ideally you would pick one and validate the HRA model outputs against empirical data of the health of those habitats using statistical tests and then adjust the number accordingly.
+Note that the InVEST Python API is well-suited for this sort of sensitivity analysis.

 .. _hra-interpreting-results: